 Countdown ads because they can really enhance the ad experience people see within the search results.
 This ad format essentially counts down to a given time and date, and the ad dynamically changes to match the timer.
 These ads are often used to promote an upcoming sale or event to drive urgency and encourage the search user to click.

-Samantha makes a great point because creating a sense of urgency is one of the foundational skills in sales and advertising of which the AdWords Countdown Ads feature does that well.
+Samantha makes a great point because creating a sense of urgency is one of the foundational skills in sales and advertising of which the Google Ads Countdown Ads feature does that well.

 Hailey is spot on with this one!
 Search and filtering abilities, bulk editing, organization, and batch uploading make everything faster and easier.
 That is only a small piece of what you can do more quickly with the AdWords Editor.
 Go here to learn more.

 Wijnand Meijer – TrueClicks

 Campaign groups and performance targets are quite a useful visualization feature to quickly see if a group of campaigns is reaching (and will reach) certain targets (within a given time frame), such as CPA or budget target.

 The system will visualize your current performance compared to your target and tell you whether or not you’re on track.
 So if someone regularly asks ‘are we on track?’ and you don’t have a third-party tool telling you this, this free feature is definitely worth checking out.

 This type of thing is great for agencies that have a lot of clients and need at-a-glance analysis and updates.
 It is also great for a company that has an array of product or service themes that might have very different metrics.
 As Wijnand said, you can share quick, simple performance reports with your management.

 Shopping campaign segmentation because I’ve seen many ecommerce clients have items segmented in various ways, yet they fail to drill down to the actual product level.
 Seeing individual product results, regardless of how any other grouping is done, is vital to finding easy wins and big gains.